-Adding as little as 10p to the price of a T-shirt, or 54p to the price of a hoody, will result in a 50% increase in the wages of the poorest workers at our factory in India.
+Adding as little as 10p (or 14 cents) to the price of a T-shirt, or 54p (75 cents) to the price of a hoody, gives up to a 50% increase in the wages of the poorest factory workers who make your clothing.
+This demonstrates how “small change can make a big difference”.

 A small change makes a big difference